isomerpages/mlaw-corp/news/replies/_posts/2022-09-08-post-Statement by MinLaw & MHA on IBAHRI Statement Calling for SG to Establish a Moratorium on Executions.md

 8 September 2022 Posted in [Replies](/news/replies)

 {:start="1"}
-1. We refer to the statement dated 11 August 2022 by the International Bar Association’s Human Rights Institute (<b>“IBAHRI”</b>) calling for Singapore to establish a moratorium on executions (<b>“the Statement”</b>).
+1. We refer to the statement dated 11 August 2022 by the International Bar Association’s Human Rights Institute (“**IBAHRI**”) calling for Singapore to establish a moratorium on executions (“**the Statement**”).
 The Statement contains a number of misconceptions and inaccuracies.

 **Access to justice is available to all**